libbitcoin/libbitcoin-system/doc/sphinx/overview.rst

 ^^^^^^^^^^^^^^^^^^^

 Bitcoin's blockchain is usually disk oriented.
-Backends all implement the blockchain interface allowing programs to utilise backends using the same code.
+Backends all implement the :class:`blockchain` interface allowing programs to utilise backends using the same code.

 * :class:`blockchain` (abstract interface for blockchain backends)
 * :class:`bdb_blockchain`